Duke of Edinburgh Award

 - Gold.
 This is the most intensive DofE level.
 Students must be 17 to start their gold.
 It requires 12 months of their physical, volunteering, and skills work.
 Students will go on two training expeditions before attempting the residential which is DofE’s ultimate challenge.
 During the residential students will undertake a five day, four night expedition in wild country.

-The cost for DofE goes directly to two things.
-The money goes directly to a small fee for registering the student with the DofE program.
-This also pays for their DofE welcome pack.
+The cost for DofE includes a small fee for registering the student with the DofE program (£20) and payment for their DofE welcome pack (£23).
 The remainder of the money goes to paying the company, OceanRock Adventure.
 OceanRock is a company that runs our expeditions and supplies kit such as tents and stoves.

-The cost for a student to complete their Bronze award is £190.
-The cost for a student completing their Silver award is £277.
+The additional cost to the £43 explained above for a student to complete their Bronze award is £155; for a student completing their Silver award it is £242.